Aghyad-Khlefawi/Coddee/README.md

 # Coddee
 Coddee is a framework for building .Net applications using MVVM pattern and dependency injection.

+# Features
+Features and thier documentation is available in the [Wiki](https://github.com/Aghyad-Khlefawi/Coddee/wiki)

 # Examples
 An example project is included in the source folder